logo

 How to Become a Teacher in Chicago

-To become a teacher in Chicago through the traditional route, you will need to earn a bachelor’s degree, complete a teacher preparation program, and pass several tests demonstrating your literacy skills, subject area knowledge, and teaching proficiency.
-The educator preparation program will include hands-on experience through a student teaching placement.
-You must complete all the program requirements with a ‘C’ grade or higher to apply for licensure.
-Further detailed information can be found on our Illinois certification page.
+To become a teacher in Chicago through the traditional route, you must earn a bachelor’s degree, complete a teacher preparation program, and pass several tests demonstrating your literacy skills, subject area knowledge, and teaching proficiency.
+Further detailed information can be found on our Illinois teacher certification page.

 It is also possible to earn your license through an approved alternative program.
-This option is available if you have a bachelor’s degree in a content area but did not complete teacher preparation.
-There are many different alternative programs that typically require you to complete coursework and pass content assessments before beginning a student teaching placement.
-Refer to our Illinois alternative certification page for more information.
+This option is available if you have a bachelor’s degree in a content area but have not completed teacher preparation.
+Many alternative programs require you to complete coursework and pass content assessments before beginning a student teaching placement.
+Refer to our Illinois alternative teacher certification page for more information.

-Once you are accepted into the Teacher Quality Pool, you can complete your online profile and search for open jobs.
-Schools hire teachers directly in Chicago, therefore you will need to apply to each job individually.
+Once you have created your teacher profile, you can search and apply for open jobs.
+Schools hire teachers directly in Chicago, so you will need to apply to each job individually.

 Step 3: Attend an interview with a school leader or panel.

-A school may contact you for an interview if your application is a good match for the open position for which you applied.
-Interviews for teaching positions typically focus on your teaching experience, subject area knowledge, and preferred teaching methods to see if you are a good fit for the institution.
-Many schools will require delivery of a sample lesson and lesson plan as part of the interview process so that they can get a sense of your teaching style.
+A school may contact you for an interview if your application is a good match for an open position.
+Interviews for teaching positions typically focus on your teaching experience, subject area knowledge, and preferred teaching methods to determine whether you are a good fit for the institution.
+Many schools will require you to present a sample lesson and lesson plan as part of the interview process so that they can get a sense of your teaching style.

 Step 4: Complete the hiring process.

 If you are offered a position, it will likely be contingent on passing a background check.
 Then, you will connect with the human resources department to complete tax paperwork, set up an official school email address and payroll deposit, and complete any other necessary administrative requirements before your first day.
-Note that CPS teachers must establish residency within the City of Chicago within six months of hire.
+CPS teachers must be residents of the City of Chicago within six months of hire.

 Contact Information